edehit00/labor_vs/README.md

 # labor_vs
 Labor for distributed systems

-First open a Docker Desktop App on Windows then enter following command:
+First open a Docker Desktop App on Windows and build the docker images needed for this project with following commands in root directory:

-docker-compose -f .\docker-compose.yml up

-to startup the container
+docker image build -t backend .                 // to build a new docker image for the backend then cd .\frontend\
+docker build -t frontend .                      // to build a frontend docker image. can be skipped by running the commands below in ## frontend cd..                                            // but i liked the concept of starting the whole project with a single command after the setup docker-compose -f .\docker-compose.yml up       // to start all container (postgres, backend, frontend)
+                                                // backend might take a while it needs the db to start properly

-if changes in backend execute following commands in backend directory:
+## if changes are done in backend execute following commands:

+cd .\backend\
-mvn package -DskipTests                         // for a new .jar docker image build -t backend .                 // to build a new docker image then docker-compose -f .\docker-compose.yml up       // again
+mvn package -DskipTests                         // for a new .jar (-DskipTests is important the backend is designed to only run in a docker environment
+                                                // -> the test will fail and no jar will be created) docker image build -t backend .                 // to build a new docker image then docker-compose -f .\docker-compose.yml up       // again